Ismail-Mirza/FLASK_MULITVENDOR_API/README.md

 - After pushing the changes please make a pull request
 - When making each push please mention in the README file what feature has been added and how the code needs to run
 - I have created a src folder, keep all the source code of the project inside the src folder except files like README.md, .gitignore and requirements.txt
-- Tools to check out for creating the ERD diagram https://dbdiagram.io/home and https://www.lucidchart.com/pages/
-- Also really important, don't forget "All queries to the database must be commented with an explanation of how they work and the data they are intended to retrieve"

-To install and run this application you need:

-- Python 2.7 or 3.3+
-- virtualenv (not required if you are using Python 3.4)
-- git (only to clone this repository)

-Installation
 ------------

 The commands below install the application and its dependencies: